Separation anxiety in babies & toddlers

 - For toddlers, use time specific language that is meaningful to them.
 If you know for sure you will be home at 12pm then try something like “I will be home at lunchtime, before your nap”.

 When to seek help from a professional

 Separation anxiety is a normal part of your child’s development, however, there may be times when you’re concerned that the behaviour you are seeing from your child doesn’t seem ‘normal’.

 If you’re noticing any of the following behaviours, we would suggest reaching out to your healthcare professional for further advice and support:

 - Cannot be calmed down when you leave

 - Separation anxiety that hasn’t eased after several weeks

 - Any significant change in your little one’s health, sleeping, feeding or toileting

 It’s also worth seeking professional help if you are struggling to cope with your baby or toddler’s intense need to be with you, or if your own anxiety is making it difficult for you to leave your baby.

 If you’d like more support with separation anxiety, settling or sleep, make sure to download our Little Ones App.
-Our certified sleep consultants would love to help you get things back on track.
+Our certified sleep consultants are available and would love to help you get things back on track.